 Foster, Filipowski lead way as No. 9 Duke beats No. 18 Michigan State 74-65

+CHICAGO — Caleb Foster looked more like a player who had been there and done that than a freshman in his third game.

-CHICAGO (AP) - Caleb Foster scored 18 points, Kyle Filipowski added 15 and No. 9 Duke beat No. 18 Michigan State 74-65 in the Champions Classic on Tuesday night.
+Foster made one big basket after another, scoring 18 points to help propel No. 9 Duke to a 74-65 win over No. 18 Michigan State in the Champions Classic on Tuesday night.
+And he did it after not attempting a shot in the Blue Devils’ previous game.

-The Blue Devils (2-1) withstood several pushes by the Spartans (1-2) after grabbing an 11-point halftime lead in the first game of a powerhouse doubleheader.
+Kyle Filipowski scored 15 points for the Blue Devils (2-1), who withstood several pushes by the Spartans (1-2) after grabbing an 11-point halftime lead in the first game of a powerhouse doubleheader.
 Hunter Dickinson and top-ranked Kansas met No. 17 Kentucky in the nightcap.

 Foster scored all but two of his points in the second half, including back-to-back 3-pointers to expand Duke’s lead to 68-56 with just under two minutes remaining.
 He was 7 of 8 from the field and 4 of 5 from beyond the arc.